 How do you test speakers for damage?

 To test speakers for damage, you can play a sound through them and listen for any distortion, crackling sound from speakers.
-You can also check for physical damage to the speaker cones, surround, or voice coil.
+You can also check for physical damage to the speaker cones, surround, or coil.
 A continuity test using a multimeter can determine if the voice coil is functioning correctly.